|Affiliation||Department of Electrical and Electronic Information Engineering|

 Theme1：Research and development for oxide-based all-solid-state lithium-ion batteries

 All-solid-state lithium-ion batteries (LIBs), using nonflammable inorganic solid Li-ion conductor as an electrolyte, is expected as one of the next generation energy storage devices, because its safety and reliabilty are much superior to present LIB with flammable organic carbonate liquid electrolyte.
 However, development of solid electrolytes with both high Li-ion conductivity and minimizing interfacial resistance between solid electrolyte and electrodes are critical issues to be solved.
 To realize high performance all solid state LIBs, oxide solid electrolyte with high ionic conductivity and chemical stability against electrode materials are developed in our laboratory.
-In addition, aerosol deposition (AD) method, which is polycrystalline ceramic film formation process under room temperature, is applied for novel fabrication process of all-solid-state LIBs.
+In addition, fabrication process for solid-solid interface between electrode and solid electrolyte in solid state batteries is also studied.

 Selected publications and works

-Theme2：Research of new anode materials for highly safe lithium-ion batteries
+Theme2：Research of new anode materials for advanced high-safety lithium-ion batteries

 Graphite is used as the dominant anode material for commercial lithium-ion batteries (LIBs).
 However, it intercalates Li-ion at a low potencial close to that of Li-plating, which results in a safety risk due to high surface Li-plating (Li dendrite, a potential cause of short circuits inside a battery).
 Lithium titanate Li4Ti5O12 (LTO) with cubic spinel structure is considered as an alternative anode material with high safety and excellent cycling stability, but its theoretical capacity is limited to 175 mAh/g, which is much smaller than graphite.
 Small capacity and high operation potential (1.5V vs. Li/Li+) of LTO sacrifices cell voltage and cell energy density seriously.
 To realize highly safe LIBs with high cell energy density, we are studying new anode materials with large capacity, good cycling stability and appropriate operating potential higher than that for Li-plating.